lcaron/opal/README.md

 The goal of this project is to propose new widgets for the SWT API.
 Some widgets are new, some others are a port of existing widgets made with Swing.

-# Important Notice
+# Important Notice: Project closed

 Most widgets of the Opal Project has been included into Eclipse Nebula (https://www.eclipse.org/nebula/).
-The next release (V1.0.9) will be the last one.
-It will fix issues #73, #74 and #75.
+The release V1.0.9 is the last one.

 If you want to open an issue, please fill a bug report in Eclipse Bugzilla : https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Nebula